Chile cancels APEC trade summit and COP25 climate gathering as Santiago burns

 Chile’s withdrawal - the first time a host nation has pulled out of hosting a major climate summit at such short notice - threw the process into confusion.

-“We have lost a unique opportunity in the country’s history,” said Matías Asún, Chile director for Greenpeace, which added it was a “huge failure for the government in the face of environmental demands and injustices facing the country.”
+“We have lost a unique opportunity in the country’s history,” said Matias Asun, Chile director for Greenpeace, which added it was a “huge failure for the government in the face of environmental demands and injustices facing the country.”

 It came just days before Trump is expected to formalize his government’s withdrawal from the Paris Agreement on Nov.
 4.